William Taylor (judge)

-William Taylor (born 27 July 1944), is an English retired senior Circuit Judge for the City of Plymouth.
+William Taylor (27 July 1944 – 19 March 2025) was a British judge who was Circuit Judge for the City of Plymouth, Chairman of the Board of Trustees at Hamoaze House in Plymouth, and served on the board of the University of Plymouth.

 Career

+1968–1990: Early Years

-Taylor was called to the bar by the Inner Temple in 1968.
-He became a Circuit Judge in 1989 at the age of 44, the second youngest of his generation.
+Taylor was "called to the bar" by the Inner Temple in 1968, which authorised him to begin work as a barrister.

 In June 1979, Taylor defended Maria Kristina Coppel, a 23 year old Swedish medical student, who had been arrested for attempting to smuggle drugs into the UK on behalf of Guru Bhagwan Shree Rajneesh.
 The technique of brainwashing her and other female followers of the sect, which emerged during the court proceedings, ultimately led to the Guru's expulsion from India.
 Coppel received a suspended sentence.

 Taylor was counsel for Nicholas Price, who was jailed for life for the murder of his three-year-old stepdaughter, Heidi Koseda, who starved to death in a locked room in Hillingdon, West London in 1984.
 The case prompted an overhaul of child care services after an independent inquiry criticized the National Society for the Prevention of Cruelty to Children for failing to act.

 In 1986, Taylor was counsel for the defence during the trial of gangster-turned-state witness Francesco Di Carlo, the former head of the Mafia's British operations.

 Another defendant he represented, Anton Johnson, was charged with stealing money from Southend United F.C., of which he was Chairman.
 Johnson was acquitted despite the prosecution calling Bobby Moore, former captain of England's World Cup side of 1966.

-Taylor also defended Barry Terry, a senior Customs Officer charged with corruption and the smuggling of gold coins into the UK.
+In 1988, Taylor defended Barry Terry, a senior Customs Officer charged with corruption and the smuggling of gold coins into the UK.
+Terry's conviction was overturned on appeal.

-Taylor presided over the trial of Britain's most prolific paedophile, William Goad, at Plymouth Crown Court.
-Taylor sentenced Goad to life imprisonment for two charges of indecent assault and 14 counts of rape.
-From 2004-2015, Taylor was patron of "12s Company", a charity specialising in the counselling of victims of sexual abuse, particularly those of William Goad.